Milwaukee Public School

 Wisconsin charter schools are non-religious, free to the public, and open to all children in the state.
 They are created through a contract, or “charter,” between the school’s operator and the authorizer, which is typically a school board, technical college or university.
 Examples of charter schools include the Downtown Montessori Academy in Milwaukee, the High School of Health Sciences in Wales and the Waukesha STEM Academy in Waukesha.

-Although charter schools are exempt from many of the state laws and rules that govern public schools, they are required to have a licensed instructional staff, participate in the state student testing program and school performance report, and must comply with student health and safety regulations.
-Charter schools do not charge tuition.
-For more information, contact the state's Department of Public Instruction at (800) 441-4563 or visit: dpi.wi.gov/sms/charter-schools.
+Although charter schools are exempt from many of the state laws and rules that govern public schools, they are required to have a licensed instructional staff, participate in the state student testing program and school report cards, and must comply with student health and safety regulations.
+For more information, call the DPI at (800) 441-4563 or visit dpi.wi.gov/sms/charter-schools.

 Virtual Charter Schools